 Gardners

-Nestled deep in Michaux State Forest near Chambersburg, Pine Grove Furnace State Park is a perfect spot for an outdoor adventure!
+Nestled deep in Michaux State Forest near Chambersburg, Pine Grove Furnace State Park is the perfect spot for an outdoor adventure!
 Featuring four miles of looping trails, scenic overlooks, and Laurel and Fuller lakes, the park’s wooded, mountainous atmosphere attracts hikers of all skill levels.
-The Pole Steeple Trail, the most famous in the park, is a steep, .75 mile trail that ends at the Pole Steeple Overlook, a quartzite outcropping that overlooks the entire park and the surrounding valleys.
+A portion of the Pole Steeple Trail, which also goes through Michaux State Forest, is a steep, 1.4 mile trail that ends at the Pole Steeple Overlook, a quartzite outcropping that overlooks the entire state park and the surrounding valleys.

 14. Ricketts Glen State Park